rahfianugerah/hanacaraka-ajisaka-writings/README.md

 ### License

+### License
 <p align="justify">
 This project is licensed under the MIT License.
+This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+The full text of the license is available in the <a href="https://github.com/rahfianugerah/hanacaraka-ajisaka-writings/blob/main/LICENSE">LICENSE</a> file.
+By using this project, you agree to include the license notice and disclaimers in all copies or substantial portions of the Software.
+For more details on the terms and conditions of the MIT License, please refer to the license file.
 </p>

 ### Contributor